davidbarcons/new-business-loc-BCN/README.md

 # new-business-loc-BCN

 Where in Barcelona is my new business going to be most sucessful?
+*Note: It will fisrt be implemented for restaurants due to google maps api restrictions

-I use  ML algorithms to find the best location for a new business.
+I use ML to find the best location for a new business.

-Data is stored in a mySQL database, using the following tables:
-- restaurant
-- neighborhood
-- district
-- censal_section

 Data is retrieved from the following sources:
 - Google maps Places API.
   * Nearby search: place_id, name, rating, user_rating_total, price_level, vicinity, geometry, business_status
 - Barcelona open data (city council).
-The complete catalog of dataset can be consulted at https://opendata-ajuntament.barcelona.cat/data/en/dataset
+The complete catalog of dataset can be consulted at https://opendata-ajuntament.barcelona.cat/data/en/dataset.
+Data is stored in a mySQL database.
+We use the notebooks in bcn-open-data/loaders to load the data to our local mySQL database.

 List of resources implemented:
  - Median tax income per unit of consumption (€/year).
 Censal section classification. https://opendata-ajuntament.barcelona.cat/data/en/dataset/atles-renda-mediana/resource/ef7e3825-0afd-444e-997f-8a8e999f0fe7